verygoodsoftwarenotvirus/blog/content/posts/generated-files.md

         run: git diff --exit-code
 ```

 This installs Go, checks out the code, runs the query generation command, and asks Git for any diffs and to fail if they’re present.
-Note that, in my case, I’m using [make](https://www.gnu.org/software/make/manual/make.html) and [Docker](https://www.docker.com/) to compile the sqlc queries with `docker run --rm --volume $(PWD):/src --workdir /src --user $(MYSELF):$(MY_GROUP) $(SQL_GENERATOR_IMAGE) compile --no-database --no-remote`, but in the event I couldn’t or weren’t, you’d also then be able to document exactly what tools are necessary for generated which files, which helps newcomers to the repository.
+Note that, in my case, I’m using [make](https://www.gnu.org/software/make/manual/make.html) and [Docker](https://www.docker.com/) to compile the sqlc queries with `docker run --rm --volume $(shell pwd):/src --workdir /src --user $(shell id -u):$(shell id -g) sqlc/sqlc:1.22.0 compile --no-database --no-remote`, but in the event I couldn’t or weren’t, you’d also then be able to document exactly what tools are necessary for generated which files, which helps newcomers to the repository.